ernstaii/dsmsuite.sourcecode/README.md

 The flow of control when executing an action is as follows:

-.
-MainViewModel has private methods FooExecute and FooCanExecute.
+* MainViewModel has private methods FooExecute and optionally FooCanExecute.
 It also has a ICommand FooCommand, which the MainViewModel constructor sets to RelayCommand(FooExecute, FooCanExecute).
-.
-FooCommand can be bound in the view to a button or a menu.
+* FooCommand can be bound in the view to a button or a menu.
-.
-The FooExecute method calls the IApplication.Foo method with the necessary parameters.
+* The FooExecute method calls the IApplication.Foo method with the necessary parameters.
 This method instantiates a FooAction object and passes it to ActionManager.Execute.

 To add a new action, do the following:

-.
-Define a constant in ActionType.
+* Define a constant in ActionType.
-.
-Implement a new IAction.
+* Implement a new IAction.
 This should only use methods of the model, not of the application.
-.
-Add the new ActionType to ActionStore.RegisterActionTypes.
+* Add the new ActionType to ActionStore.RegisterActionTypes.
-.
-Add a FooCommand etc. as described above.
+* Add a FooCommand etc. as described above.